Common envelope jets supernovae with a black hole companion as possible high energy neutrino sources: Neutrino production inside the jets

-This is an hardly reachable higher limit, however, since this treatment does not take into consideration the energy losses due to interactions of the protons with other particles and due to radiation.

 Protons can be accelerated until they lose energy faster than their acceleration timescale.
-The timescale for acceleration due to the magnetic field is

-where $E_{\rm p}$ is the proton energy.
 At high proton energies (above $10^{12} \eV$), the energy loss is mostly due to synchrotron radiation and photohadronic interactions (e.g., \citealt{Sennoetal2016}).

-The typical cooling timescale due to synchrotron radiation is \citep{Sarietal1998}
+The typical cooling timescale due to synchrotron radiation in the comoving frame is (e.g., \citealt{DentonTamborra2018}; \citealt{Kimuraetal2018})